Get credential types

 ]

-Tango returns the following types of reward credentials.
+Tango offers the following reward types and credential types.
 If your integration requires displaying reward data in app or creating custom reward emails, you may need to add logic to parse the returned reward data correctly.

 ---|---|---|---|